betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 After some readings in other open source projects and some of the older discussions, he realized that the key for this was in the mixer logic as someone already had a proof of concept code to improve it, which is pretty much scaling the PID's to our throttle level and stopping the stabilization when one motor reaches min throttle.
 Now Boris understood why folks always preferred this Idle up switch as it was automatically gaining a little bit more stabilization.
 But this is just a workaround where you loose some throttle below!
 The current mixer logic sounds reasonable as the early developers were always considering the low throttle values as a NON flying situation.
 Guess what?
 In 2015 we fly a lot with 0 or low throttle and especially in the mini quad scene!
 This has to be changed!
 The real answer lies in smarter mixer approach where the calculated PID output would always consider the maximum available motor output range to be able to get the desired correction.

 With AIR mode the copter will always think it's in the "AIR" and will always try to correct as fast as possible and never become weak.
 We of course need this stabilization once in AIR!
 This has it's consequences for our ground situations which you have to be aware of.
 With Air mode it would mean that the motors could be spooling up after arming, but there is some protection built for that.
 When you arm and keep throttle stick low (below min check) it will know it is on the ground and the motors will not spool up.
 Once you move your throttle to higher position for more than 1 second and pitch and roll are not centered anymore it will fully activate the stabilization with 0 throttle!
 So you have to be aware that if you would land very quickly after first take off that the motors now are able to spool up as the copter thinks its flying and has max ability to correct.
-Dont worry you can disarm now or you can keep throttle low with roll + pitch stick centered and it will still spool down or at least it will not spool up anymore.
+Don't worry you can disarm now or you can keep throttle low with roll + pitch stick centered and it will still spool down or at least it will not spool up anymore.

 ### A quicky explanation from ctzsnooze: